Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems

-Inspired by their respective advantages, it is very valuable and synergistic to integrate them to further improve the security, energy efficiency and coverage of wireless systems.
-This paper considers the secure transmission of IRS assisted multi-cluster THz MIMO-NOMA system, and proposes a joint optimization problem to maximize sum secrecy rate under the constraints of power allocation and reflection phase shift.
-An alternate optimization (AO) algorithm is developed to solve the original optimization problem.
+Inspired by their respective advantages, integrating them can further improve the security, spectrum efficiency and coverage.
+This paper considers an IRS-assisted multi-cluster THz MIMO-NOMA system.
+Our goal is to maximize the sum secrecy rate (SSR) by jointly optimizing the power allocation and IRS phase shifts while satisfying the total power budget, minimal rate requirement of users and IRS reflection coefficients.
 The main contributions of this paper can be summarized as follows.